 Princeton Symphony Orchestra Thursday, May 01, 2014, 10:00am & 12:00pm Venue: State Theatre Program Length: 60 minutes For Students in Grades: 2-6 All Seats:$8

-From violin to tuba, piccolo to bassoon, xylophone to harp, take a tour of the orchestra with Benjamin Britten's A Young Person's Guide to the Orchestra, performed by the Princeton Symphony Orchestra under the direction of Rossen Milanov.
+From violin to tuba, piccolo to bassoon, xylophone to harp, take a tour of the orchestra with Benjamin Britten's The Young Person's Guide to the Orchestra, performed by the Princeton Symphony Orchestra under the direction of Rossen Milanov.
 Every instrument gets a chance to shine, playing variations on the same tune—solo, in instrument family groups, and with the entire orchestra.
 Narrator Sara Valentine provides entertaining and informative commentary to guide young students in watching and listening.
 The orchestra will be joined by special guest, 13 year old cellist Noah Lee from Oakland, NJ.
 In September 2012, Noah became the first and only US cellist to win the Grand Prize in the 7th Tchaikovsky Competition for Young Musicians.
 He will be performing the first movement of the Kabalevsky Cello Concerto No. 1.

 Additonal support for the State Theatre Symphony Series comes from THE FRANK AND LYDIA BERGEN FOUNDATION

 To order education events or for more information call 732-246-7469, ext.
 545.

 E & G Foundation; J. Seward Johnson, Sr. 1963 Charitable Trust; McCrane Foundation